ccrighton/rockwren/docs/picow-led-light-tutorial.md

 Rockwren supports sending MQTT discovery messages for [Home Assistant](https://www.home-assistant.io/) discovery.

-Rockwren provides a default discovery message for a light that can be used to switch the onboard LED on and off.
+Rockwren provides a default discovery message for a light.
+This default discovery will support switching the onboard LED on and off.
 Add the following discovery declaration method to the device class above.

 ```python
     from rockwren import mqtt_client